akos200813/akos200813/README.md

 - 👋 Hi, I’m @akos200813
-- 👀 I’m interested in rizz academy
+- 👀 I’m interested in
-- 🌱 I’m currently learning rizz code
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on Sigma Inc.
+- 💞️ I’m looking to collaborate on S
-- 📫 How to reach me sigma@ligma.com
+- 📫 How to reach me
-- 😄 Pronouns: Sigma/Alpha
+- 😄 Pronouns:
-- ⚡ Fun fact: I'm the rizzler
+- ⚡ Fun fact:

 <!---
 akos200813/akos200813 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.